kpace622/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express helps to organize code by creating route handlers for the requests.
+Express also allows you to utilize middleware, mini functions that you can build or grab pre built that help manage code.

 - [ ] Describe Middleware?

+Middleware is just a list of different functions that are invoked in the order they are listed.
+Its sorta like a middle man, it takes the code and does ‘something’ with it.
+That something can be pretty much whatever you specify it to be.

 - [ ] Describe a Resource?

+A resource can be anything.
+It is whatever object the code is currently working with.

 - [ ] What can the API return to help clients know if a request was successful?

+It can return status codes such as (200) or it can return whatever the code is calling for.

 - [ ] How can we partition our application into sub-applications?

+By using Routers.
+We can specify anything from this url is going to this application while anything with this other url will go to this other application.
+It helps to organize our code.

 ## Minimum Viable Product